-The second annual meeting will be held on December 9-11, 2019 in Indianapolis, Indiana.
+The second annual meeting was held on December 9-11, 2019 in Indianapolis, Indiana.

 Workshop Session 1 – Tuesday, December 10 at 1:00 p.m.

 The Sankofa in Innovation: Activating the Past to Re-Imagine Our Future

 Sankofa is connective memory work.
 This interactive multi-media session demonstrates, storylinking and storytelling of the past to continually connect the past and future as a function of innovation.
 It posits that the “healing” work of innovation and change is to create a collective identity from temporal and relational memories.
 For congregations experiencing a shift in generational ideas about faith and vocation, Sankofa is a responsive tool for community building.

 Instincts, Interests, and Talents: Exploring Individual Call with the Birkman Ministry Focus